hariranjanmeena/Credit-Card-Defaulters/README.md

 ## About

 Tried to classify Credit-Card-Defaulters as Defaulters or NOT Defaulters using various ML algorithms.
-The notebook (SMS Spam Classifier.ipynb) consists of steps to process and explore the dataset, convert messages to vectors and applied ML techniques for the same.
+The notebook (Credit_card_defaulter.ipynb) consists of steps to process and explore the dataset, convert messages to vectors and applied ML techniques for the same.

 ## Dataset [link](https://www.kaggle.com/uciml/sms-spam-collection-dataset)